THE HISTORY OF NORTHCENTER

 The area was nationally know as the center of the brick making industry and earned the nickname “Bricktown”.

 During the 1900’s, the old clay pits in the southern half of the community began to close down, due to opposition to their noxious odor.
 This was also the time when light-manufacturing firms began to proliferate on Ravenswood Ave. from Montrose to Diversey.

 In 1934, Lane Technical High School was built over the clay pits.

 Lane Tech High School was originally an all boys vocational school, but became co-ed in 1971.
 It is now called Lane Tech College Prep High School, and is considered one of the top high schools in the city.

 The Northcenter neighborhood once housed a famous movie studio.

 From 1896-1918, the Selig Polyscope Company, owned by Col William N. Selig, operated a silent movie film studio and distribution company out of the building at 3900 N. Claremont (at Byron).
 The film company produced hundreds of early, widely distributed commercial moving pictures, including slapstick comedies, early travelogues, and industrial films.
 Two of the stars were Tom Mix and Fatty Arbuckle.
 The Selig trademark "Diamond S" is still over the doorway of the present day loft conversion.

-Northcenter is fondly remembered among Chicagoans for the Riverview amusement park that opened in 1904 at Belmont and Western Ave. near the river.
+Northcenter is fondly remembered among Chicagoans for the Riverview Amusement Park that opened in 1904 at Belmont and Western Ave.

 Riverview Amusement Park was called the Coney Island of Chicago.
 It closed in 1967 and in its place was built the Area 6 Police Station and Riverview Shopping Plaza.